Ben Stiller: Comedic work and continued directorial feats

 In 1998, Stiller put aside his directing ambitions to star in the Farrelly Brothers' There's Something About Mary, alongside Cameron Diaz, which became a surprise hit with a long-lasting cult following.
 That year, he starred in several dramas, including Zero Effect, Your Friends & Neighbors, and Permanent Midnight.
 He was invited to take part in hosting the MTV Video Music Awards, for which he developed a parody of the Backstreet Boys and performed a sketch with his father, commenting on his current career.

 In 1999, he starred in three films, including Mystery Men, where he played a superhero wannabe called Mr. Furious.
 He appeared in a segment on the July 26 episode of WWF's RAW is WAR to promote the then-upcoming movie and found himself on the wrong end of Intercontinental Champion Jeff Jarrett's Figure-4 Leg Lock.
 He returned to directing with a new spoof television series for Fox titled Heat Vision and Jack, starring Jack Black.
 However, the show was not picked up by Fox after its pilot episode and the series was cancelled.

 In 2000, Stiller starred in three more films, including one of his most recognizable roles, a male nurse named Gaylord "Greg" Focker in Meet the Parents, opposite Robert De Niro.
 The film was well received by critics, grossed over $330 million worldwide, and spawned two sequels.
 Also in 2000, MTV again invited Stiller to make another short film, and he developed Mission: Improbable, a spoof of Tom Cruise's role in Mission: Impossible II and other films.

 In 2001, Stiller directed his third feature film, Zoolander, in which he also starred as Derek Zoolander.
 The film featured multiple cameos from a variety of celebrities, including Donald Trump, Paris Hilton, Lenny Kravitz, Heidi Klum, and David Bowie, among others.
 The film was banned in Malaysia (as the plot centered on an assassination attempt of a Malaysian prime minister), while shots of the World Trade Center were digitally removed and hidden for the film's release after the September 11 terrorist attacks.
-After Stiller worked with Owen Wilson in Zoolander, they joined forces again for The Royal Tenenbaums.
+After Stiller worked with Wilson in Zoolander, they joined forces again for The Royal Tenenbaums.